-Cumin has strong, bold flavor usually fried in oil and added to the food in the beginning or at the end of the recipe.
+Cumin has a strong, bold flavor usually fried in oil and added to the food in the beginning or at the end of the recipe.

 Nutritional Values of cumin seeds

 This is a good source of protein, dietary fiber, B vitamins with iron, magnesium, and manganese.

-And surprisingly, South Indians especially in the state of Kerala, the people have a habit to adding cumin seeds to the drinking water.
-I’m seeing some of your eye brows are raising when you read about cumin in the drinking water.
+And surprisingly, South Indians primarily in the state of Kerala, the people have a habit of adding cumin seeds to the drinking water.
+I’m seeing some of your eyebrows are raising when you read about cumin in the drinking water.

-Caraway seeds vs Cumin seeds
+Caraway seeds vs. Cumin seeds

 The Regional names

 Cumin seeds are called as seeragam in Tamil, where it is pronouncing as jeeragam.
 In Telugu, it is known as Jeelakara.
-In Hindi, it is called as jeera.
+In Hindi, it is called jeera.